 My Personal Story:

-There are very few of our old readers knows that “Bloggingnova” was not always “Bloggingnova.”
+Only our very few old readers knows that “Bloggingnova” was not always “Bloggingnova.”
 In 2018 when I started this blog, I named it “Bemakemoney.”

 But after more than a year I realized that most people have difficulties pronouncing and typing the right name.
 Plus the name of my blog was not reflecting the actual vision of my blog.